//this is the mailchimp popup form //ShareThis code for sharing images

 Make the Most of Your Launch

 You only launch once.
-Before you kick off any new recognition and reward program, you’ll want to plan your launch strategy, including a realistic timeline and key milestones to check in along the way.
+Before you kick off any new reward program, you’ll want to plan your launch strategy, including a realistic timeline and key milestones to check in along the way.
 It’s also important to decide who will be responsible for any associated projects.

 According to Nadjia Yousif, any tech you introduce into your organization should be treated the same way you would treat a new hire.
 Build hype around the program’s launch day.
 That could mean having an introductory party, blocking off time for everyone to give their first recognition, and even walking the team through rewards redemption!